On universality of general Dirichlet series: Introduction

 Let us introduce the following definitions: let $\Omega_1\subset\Omega\subset\mathbb C$ be two domains such that $\Omega_1+i\tau\subset\Omega_1$ for all $\tau>0$, and, for all compact sets $K\subset\Omega,$ there exists $\tau>0$ with $K+i\tau\subset\Omega_1$.
 Let $D:\Omega_1\to\mathbb C$ be holomorphic.
-We say that $D$ is universal in $\Omega$ if, for all compact subsets $K$ of $\Omega$ with connected complement, for all nonvanishing functions $f:K\to\Omega,$ continuous on $K$ and holomorphic in the interior of $K,$
+We say that $D$ is {\bf universal} in $\Omega$ if for all compact subsets $K$ of $\Omega$ with connected complement, for all nonvanishing functions $f:K\to\Omega,$ continuous on $K$ and holomorphic in the interior of $K,$

-We say that $D$ is strongly universal if the restriction that $f$ is non-vanishing can be eased.
+We say that $D$ is {\bf strongly universal} if the restriction that $f$ is nonvanishing can be eased.
+Equivalently, a Dirichlet series is strongly universal if it can approximate locally uniformly, via vertical translations, every complex polynomial in $\Omega$.

 Since Voronin's work, the area of universality gained popularity.
-Many authors studied aspects of (strong) universality for various classes of Dirichlet series $\sum_n a_n e^{-\lambda_n s},$ where $(a_n)\subset\CC^{\mathbb N}$ and $(\lambda_n)$ is an increasing sequence of nonnegative real numbers tending to $+\infty.$ The case $(\lambda_n)=(\log n)$ corresponds to ordinary Dirichlet series.
+Many authors studied aspects of (strong) universality for various classes of Dirichlet series.
 The survey paper \cite{Matsu15} provides a thorough examination of the subject up to 2015.

+The first author in \cite{Bayrearrangement} improving the work of \cite{LSS03} on strong universality of general Dirichlet series obtained the following result.